Is your jurisdiction a common law or civil law jurisdiction?

 Are there any limitation periods for commencing disputes in your jurisdiction?

 It should further be noted that the admissibility of warranty claims requires that the rules applying to the notification of the relevant defects (namely in terms of deadlines) have been strictly followed.
 Such rules are stringent under the general principles of the Swiss Code of Obligations, although the parties may provide for diverging notice requirements or warranty periods in their contracts.
-It should be noted that a parliamentary initiative was filed in 2012 to relax the strict regulations in this regard, which are often unfavourable for employers not familiar with the construction industry.
-However, it has still not been approved.
-Under the SIA rule 118, the employer benefits from more flexibility to announce the relevant defects (anytime within two years from the final reception of the works; after this period, the employer must on the other hand announce any hidden defects immediately).

 How common are multi-party disputes?
 How is liability apportioned between multiple defendants?
 Does your jurisdiction recognise net contribution clauses (which limit the liability of a defaulting party to a “fair and reasonable” proportion of the innocent party’s losses), and are these commonly used?

 Multi-party disputes are common in relation to construction projects since such projects often involve several parties.
 It is therefore important to ensure that the respective contracts provide for the same forum and/or dispute resolution mechanism.
 If several parties can be held liable towards another party (either on the same or on different grounds), the liability of each of them for the damage will be examined in the light of their individual responsibility under the circumstances and under the contractually agreed rules.
 Compensation payments are allowed with due regard to the circumstances and the degree of culpability of the corresponding party.
-Net contribution clauses are not recognised as such by the Swiss Courts, but it should be noted that according to the general rules of the Swiss Code of Obligations, the court may under some specific circumstances reduce the amount of the compensation awarded to the innocent party.
+Net contribution clauses are not recognised as such by the Swiss Courts, but it should be noted that according to the general provisions of the Swiss Code of Obligations, the court may under some specific circumstances reduce the amount of the compensation awarded to the innocent party.

 What are the biggest challenges and opportunities facing the construction sector in your jurisdiction?